chromaui/chromatic-docs/src/content/workflow/quickstart-for-reviewers.md

 ---
 layout: "../../layouts/Layout.astro"
-title: Quickstart for reviewers
+title: Guide for reviewers
 description: How to use Chromatic for designers and product managers
 sidebar: { order: 6 }
 ---

-# Quickstart for reviewers
+# Guide for reviewers

 Chromatic is made for designers, product managers, and other stakeholders to collaborate with developers.